Ashlyns School: Filming location

 The school has been used for the setting of the film Son of Rambow which was primarily shot in the surrounding area of Berkhamsted and Ashridge Estate.
 Location filming has also taken place at Ashlyns for the BBC television drama Call the Midwife and the soap opera EastEnders.
-In 2013, the Australian rock band Tame Impala shot the music video for their single "Mind Mischief", from their album Lonerism, on the school premises.
+Filming has taken place at Ashlyns for the Netflix series The Crown.
+In 2013, the Australian rock project Tame Impala shot the music video for their single "Mind Mischief", from their album Lonerism, on the school premises.
+In 2022, Ashlyns was used significantly for the filming of The Boys in the Boat.